Plinko Audit · YEET-PLI

 • Confirm the reproduced bucket matches the recorded bucket on every drop.

 In our cycle reproduction, the Yeet Plinko HMAC-replay flow worked correctly: revealed seeds hashed back to the original commitments, and the byte-per-row mapping reproduced the recorded outcomes bit-for-bit on every sampled drop.
-The fairness layer at Yeet is honest and verifiable.
+Any player can repeat the routine above to Yeet Plinko verify fairness on their own drops, and the fairness layer at Yeet is honest and verifiable.

 Yeet plinko rtp: the verification state